mzman88/bamoe91-enablement-lab/README.md

 ![Hiring Data Model](images/HiringDataModel.jpg)

-In the process, an automatic decision is made to compute the offer and is using business rules implemented as DMN:
+In the process, an automatic decision is made to compute the offer and is using business rules implemented as DMN.

-DMN model:
+- DMN model:

 ![Compute Offer DRG](images/ComputeOfferDMNDRG.jpg)

-DMN Decision Table:
+- DMN Decision Table:

 ![Compute Offer Decision Table](images/ComputeOfferDMNDT.jpg)